 The choice of variant calling software is so vast it can be overwhelming.
 Moreover, integrating variant calling into a comprehensive NGS workflow takes time, expertise, and resources.
 Automated data analysis of sequencing data is becoming increasingly important; especially in clinical research where time and resources may be stretched.

 Some providers are addressing this challenge by designing comprehensive, intuitive and in some instances, automated software that streamlines the analysis workflow.
-OGT’s complimentary Interpret NGS Analysis Software, for example, provides automated data analysis based on predefined settings minimising the need for user intervention while maximising the consistency and speed of data analysis.
+OGT’s complimentary Interpret NGS Analysis Software, for example, provides automated data analysis based on predefined settings minimizing the need for user intervention while maximizing the consistency and speed of data analysis.

-Being able to reliably call a range of variant types can take significant optimisation and analysis time for most laboratories.
-Highly optimised software such as Interpret simplifies process and delivers accurate calling of SNVs and indels, as well as structural aberrations, including ITDs, PTDs, CNVs, LOH and translocations.
-To make NGS data analysis even more effortless, OGT can provide individualised options through its plug-in infrastructure, allowing Interpret software to be tailored to your laboratory’s specific requirements.
+Being able to reliably call a range of variant types can take significant optimization and analysis time for most laboratories.
+Highly optimized software such as Interpret simplifies process and delivers accurate calling of SNVs and indels, as well as structural aberrations, including ITDs, PTDs, CNVs, LOH and translocations.
+To make NGS data analysis even more effortless, OGT can provide individualized options through its plug-in infrastructure, allowing Interpret software to be tailored to your laboratory’s specific requirements.

-Discover how OGT’s Interpret NGS Analysis Software can help you optimise your workflow!
+Discover how OGT’s Interpret NGS Analysis Software can help you optimize your workflow!

 NGS has transformed our understanding of human health and disease by enabling large-scale genomic sequencing efforts.
 In turn, sequencing technologies have been leveraged as frontline tools for inherited diseases, advancing the possibilities of precision medicine, and driven deeper insights into the connection between genome and disease.